gakowalski/atom-php-alternative-style/README.md

-# PHP alternative syntax styling for Atom
+# Separating dollar sign from PHP variable name in Atom and Visual Studio Code

-## Introduction
+## Introduction - why to separate?

 Look at the picture below.
 It shows eye movements and fixations while reading identifiers in `under_score` or `camelCase` style.
 As you see, `camelCase` introduces a lot of visual confusion and additional work.
 Larger circles indicate increased mental parsing time needed to process the joined word.
 Picture is taken from [Extended Models on The Impact of Identifier Style on Effort and Comprehension](http://www.cs.loyola.edu/~binkley/papers/tr-loy110720.pdf) (2012) by Binkley, Davis, Lawrie, Maletic, Morell, Shariff.